Phishing Scams: Can They Be Avoided?

 Mobile Devices & Bring Your Own Device (BYOD)

-Mobile devices are often overlooked.
-We see them as an extension of ourselves.
+Mobile devices are often overlooked as we see them more as an extension of ourselves than a computer.
 This creates blinders for the threats they can carry.

-Most recently, in January of 2017, there was a gmail scam, which took people to a fake Google login page.
-Most of us check our email from our phones.
-This makes them a solid platform to launch all kind of attacks from.
-Mix that in with the fact that hackers know that Android's open Chrome and iPhones open Safari, they know exactly which search engines to mimic.
+Most of us check our email from our phones, which makes mobile devices a solid platform to launch all kinds of attacks.
+Mix that in with the fact that hackers know that generally, Android's open Chrome and iPhones open Safari, so they know exactly which search engines to mimic.

-That being said, you should always use the same best practices on your phone as your computer.
-This includes anti-virus, challenging passwords and updating software.
+You should always use the same best practices on your phone as your computer.
+This includes anti-virus, challenging passwords, and updating software.
 Yes, iPhone, anti-virus for you too.

-Anyone can be a victim of a phishing scam.
-Unfortunately, your small business is especially vulnerable.
+Anyone can be a victim of a phishing scam and small businesses are especially vulnerable.
 Consult your IT professional on how to minimize these threats and education your employees with best practices.